-In respect of all functions of the Operating Structure listed in the Article 28 of IPA Implementing Regulation, the Central Finance and Contracting Department, as a lead body in the Operating Structure, executes the following functions:
+The Central Finance and Contracting Department, as a Central Operating Structure, will execute the following functions:

-- ensuring that operations are selected for funding and approved in accordance with the criteria and mechanisms applicable to the programmes, and that they comply with the relevant Community and national rules;

-- setting up procedures to ensure the retention of all documents required to ensure an adequate audit trail;

-- arranging for tendering procedures, grant award procedures, the ensuing contracting, and making payments to, and recovery from, the contractor/grant beneficiary;

-- ensuring that all bodies involved in the implementation of operations maintain a separate accounting system or a separate accounting codification;

-- ensuring that the National Fund and the National Authorising Officer receive all necessary information on the procedures and verifications carried out in relation to expenditure;

-- setting up, maintaining and updating the reporting and information system;

-- carrying out verifications to ensure that the expenditure declared has actually been incurred in accordance with applicable rules, the products or services have been delivered in accordance with the approval decision, and the payment requests by the contractor/grant beneficiary are correct.
+- ensuring that operations are selected for funding and approved in accordance with the criteria and mechanisms applicable to the programmes, and that they comply with the relevant Community and national rules; - setting up procedures to ensure the retention of all documents required to ensure an adequate audit trail; - arranging for tendering procedures, grant award procedures, the ensuing contracting, and making payments to, and recovery from, the final beneficiary; - ensuring that all bodies involved in the implementation of operations maintain a separate accounting system or a separate accounting codification; - ensuring that the national fund and the national authorising officer receive all necessary information on the procedures and verifications carried out in relation to expenditure; - setting up, maintaining and updating the reporting and information system; - carrying out verifications to ensure that the expenditure declared has actually been incurred in accordance with applicable rules, the products or services have been delivered in accordance with the approval decision, and the payment requests by the final beneficiary are correct.
 These verifications shall cover administrative, financial, technical and physical aspects of operations, as appropriate;

-- ensuring internal audit of the bodies comprising the Operating Structure;

-- ensuring irregularity reporting; - ensuring compliance with the information and publicity requirements.
+- ensuring internal audit of its different constituting bodies; - ensuring irregularity reporting; - ensuring compliance with the information and publicity requirements.